HSaurabh0919/epsil/README.md

 # epsil
-Application of Machine Learning in Finance Domain
+Application of Machine Learning in Finance Domain like stocks trend prediction, Anomaly detection